 The REIT declared distributions payable of \$0.0175 per Unit on the 11,459,000 Units issued September 30, 2014 in connection with the Offering and Concurrent Private Placement.
 These Units were issued to partially finance the acquisition of 14 properties which closed in October 2014.
-As such the incremental AFFO from these properties is absent for the period of September 1, 2014 to the date of acquisition of the properties (mid-October 2014) (see "Summary of Significant Events" section).
+As such the incremental AFFO from these properties is absent for the period of September 1, 2014 to the date of acquisition of the properties (mid-October 2014).
 On a pro-forma basis, if no distributions were paid on these newly issued Units in September 2014, the AFFO payout ratio would have been approximately 95.7%.

-(4) On a pro-forma basis, if the 14 properties were acquired at the beginning of the fourth quarter and the maintenance capital expenditures and stabilized leasing costs were comparable to the other 9 properties, the pro
+(4) On a pro-forma basis, if the 14 properties were acquired at the beginning of the fourth quarter and the maintenance capital expenditures and stabilized leasing costs were comparable to the other 9 properties, the pro forma AFFO payout ratio would have been approximately 96% for three month period ended December 31, 2014.